AliBavarchee/Lattice_QCD_qgp/Fortran_L_Full_QCD/readme.md

 5. **Comments and Documentation:**

 6. **Error Handling and Debugging:**
-   It is nice to add error handling or debug print statements to track issues during execution. :x:
+   It is nice to add error handling or debug print statements to track issues during execution.

 -----------